Uncategorized

 Biological Age Tests — How Fast Am I Aging?

-Dr. Horvath’s latest technology includes PhenoAge and GrimAge from the non-profit Clock Foundation.
+Dr. Horvath’s technology includes PhenoAge and GrimAge from the non-profit Clock Foundation.
 GrimAge provides epigenetic clock testing for physicians and aging researchers for preclinical and clinical studies.
 It is considered the best estimation of all-cause mortality as the rate of change in GrimAge shows an increased hazard ratio for predicting death.
 If the rate of change moves up quickly, you are likely in trouble and should seek medical help.

 AdaptAge (not publicly available)